cerse/cerse.github.io/README.md

 ## Purpose

-Establish a self sustaining *Community Edinburgh Research Software Engineers* (RSEs) to periodically come together to achieve best  practice and provide support for fellow RSEs.
+The aim is to establish a self sustaining *Community Edinburgh Research Software Engineers* (RSEs) who periodically come together to determine best practice and provide support for fellow RSEs in Edinburgh and wider afield.
 We are doing this through a number of meetings aimed to take place at a bimonthly interval.
 The group

 * Fourth meeting, date TBD.
 * Our [third meeting](https://cerse.github.io/2019-01-25-ArgyleHouse/) was held at Argyle House on 25/01/19.